30lm32/ml-projects/README.md

 |`Classification`|Fashion Dataset|`LightGBM`, `TF-IDF` |`Sklearn`, `LightGBM`, `Pandas`, `Seaborn`|https://github.com/erdiolmezogullari/multi-label-classification|

-Dataset was collected over different fashion web sites.
+In this project, dataset was collected over different fashion web sites.
 It consists of 7 fields like below.

 * `id`: A unique product identifier
 * `name`: The title of the product, as displayed on our website